kparc/kcc/README.md

 ### gladly beyond

+Although ee cummings opened his famous poem with words *somewhere i have never travelled*, it seems that some k programmers prefer to read poetry backwards.
+That explains a lot about the title of our final chapter.

 We have covered a lot of ground, good time to put things into perspective.
 Below is a complete map of k operators, and those marked with bullets you have already seen and used at least once:

 ```